Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 47.5-point total in seven of 13 games (53.8%) this season.
+- Dallas and its opponents have gone over the current 48-point total in six of 12 games (50%) this season.

+- Washington's games have gone over 48 points in six of 12 chances this season.

-- Sunday's total is 2.4 points lower than the two team's combined 49.9 points per game average.
+- Sunday's over/under is 1.9 points lower than the two team's combined 49.9 points per game average.

-- This contest's over/under is 0.4 points more than the 47.1 these two squads combine to surrender per game this season.
+- The 47.1 combined points per game that these two squads have allowed this season are 0.9 fewer than the 48 over/under in this contest.

 Cowboys stats and trends

-- The Cowboys have been favored by 4 points or more seven times this season and are 4-3 ATS in those matchups.
+- The Cowboys are 4-2 ATS when favored by 4 points or more this season.

-- Dallas' games this year have gone over the point total six times in 13 opportunities (46.2%).
+- Dallas' games this year have hit the over on six of 12 set point totals (50%).

-- Dallas is 7-2 against the spread and 6-2 overall in games when it records more than 24.8 points.
+- When Dallas scores more than 24.8 points, it is 7-1 against the spread and 6-2 overall.

-- In games that Dallas picks up over 355.2 yards, the team is 9-2 against the spread and 8-2 overall.
+- Dallas is 9-1 against the spread and 8-2 overall when the team amasses more than 355.2 yards.

 - The Cowboys have turned the ball over four more times (16 total) than the Football Team have forced a turnover (12) this season.